suika2engine/suika2/doc/reference.md

 ## @select

+Note: This command is deprecated.
+Use `@choose` instead.

 This command shows options and jumps to the specified label.
 The number of options is fixed to three.
-If you want to use one, two, or more than four options, use `@switch`.
+If you want to use one, two, or more than four options, use `@choose`.

 ### Usage
 ```